hanback-lab/SACT_en/12.APPENDIX/ReadMe.md

 ## Assistance Block

-- x86 계열의 PC와 7인치 모니터, Camera로 구성됨.
+- It consists of x86 series PC and 7-inch monitor and camera.

-- 7인치 TFT LCD를 통해 수업 내용 표시
+- Display through 7-inch TFT LCD.

 <img src="./pds/SACT12.png" alt="sact12" style="width: 60%;">

-- Programmable Logic Device와 Assistance Block 연계 동작을 위한 Camera 데모
+- Camera Demo for Programmable Logic Device and Assistance Block converged operation

 <img src="./pds/SACT13.png" alt="sact13" style="width: 60%;">

-TFT LCD에 표시된 아이콘 중 CAMERA 아이콘을 누르면, 아래의 핀 설정에 따라 CAMERA에서 받은 이미지를 변환하여 TFT LCD에 표시된다.
+When pressing CAMERA icon among the icons displayed on TFT LCD, the image received from CAMERA is converted and displayed on TFT LCD according to the pin settings below.

-Programmable Logic Device에서 제어 신호를 보내어 Assitance Block의 PC가 이를 받아 Camera의 이미지를 처리하는 방식으로 구성되어 있다.
+It is configured that a control signal is sent from the Programmable Logic Device, and PC of the Assistance Block receives it and processes the camera image.

 <br>